bhojpur/web/README.md

-# web
+# Bhojpur Web - Service Engine
-The Bhojpur Web is a web engine used by the Bhojpur.NET Platform for secure application delivery.
+The Bhojpur Web is a service engine used by the Bhojpur.NET Platform for secure application delivery.